 Introduction to Claims

-When designing a token based architecture it's important to understand how identity data is passed around in the system.
-Claims provides fundamental means for how to trust that the data is valid and true.
+When designing a token-based architecture, it's important to understand how identity data is passed around in the system.
+Claims provide a fundamental means for how to trust that the data is valid and true.

 What are claims?¶

 A claim is statement that a particular entity has a particular property.
 The claim is asserted by some entity - the asserting party states that the subject has some attribute.

 In authentication, we usually think of claims as assertions about a user, as asserted by the Identity Provider.

 It's an assertion

 Claims are assertions - they allow the application to trust attributes about a user.

 A claim can be made in plain text.

 - “Tom likes baseball,” states Oliver.